LEGO-SLAM: Language-Embedded Gaussian Optimization SLAM: Experiments

-\textbf{Tracking Accuracy.} We evaluate the tracking accuracy of LEGO-SLAM against prominent NeRF-based and 3DGS-based SLAM systems (\cref{tab:tracking_replica_performance,tab:tracking_tum_performance,tab:tracking_scannet_performance}).
-On the Replica dataset, LEGO-SLAM achieves the lowest average ATE (0.20 cm).
-It remains competitive on the challenging real-world TUM-RGBD sequences (2.30 cm) and large-scale ScanNet (8.68 cm).
-This ScanNet performance, which leverages our efficient language-based loop closure, is comparable to specialized loop-closure systems like LoopSplat and Loopy-SLAM, while achieving higher accuracy than non-loop-closure baselines.
-Crucially, this high accuracy is achieved at a consistent 15 FPS (\cref{tab:rendering_performance}), operating faster than competitors.
-Notably, this competitive tracking performance is achieved while LEGO-SLAM concurrently builds a rich, open-vocabulary map, whereas the compared baselines only perform geometric and RGB mapping.
+We evaluate the tracking accuracy against representative NeRF-based and 3DGS-based SLAM systems (\cref{tab:tracking_replica_performance,tab:tracking_tum_performance,tab:tracking_scannet_performance}).
+On the Replica dataset, LEGO-SLAM achieves the lowest average ATE (0.22 cm).
+It remains competitive on the challenging real-world TUM-RGBD sequences (2.23 cm) and large-scale ScanNet (8.84 cm).
+This ScanNet performance, which leverages our efficient language-based loop closure, approaches specialized loop-closure systems like LoopSplat and Loopy-SLAM while running over 30$\times$ faster, and exceeds the accuracy of all non-loop-closure baselines.
+For mapping quality (\cref{tab:rendering_performance}), our method is again the best or highly competitive across all datasets, and \cref{fig:rendering_vis} shows the corresponding qualitative comparison.
+All these results are obtained at 15 FPS, while no competing system exceeds 3 FPS.
+Notably, this performance is achieved while concurrently building a rich, open-vocabulary map, whereas the baselines only perform geometric and RGB mapping.

-\textbf{Mapping Quality and FPS.} We evaluate the mapping quality and system speed in \cref{tab:rendering_performance}.
-LEGO-SLAM achieves high-fidelity mapping quality while building a rich, open-vocabulary map at 15 FPS.
-Across all datasets, our method demonstrates leading performance in mapping quality results against all baselines.
-All metrics are from the online SLAM process without post-run optimization.
-This 15 FPS operation is significantly faster than all competing Neural Rendering SLAM systems in the table, which operate at non-real-time rates.